marmelab/react-admin/UPGRADE.md

 ## Admin-on-rest Renamed to React-Admin

+We've chosen to remove term REST from the project name, to emphasize the fact that it can adapt to any type of backend - including GraphQL.

-The main package name has changed, so you must update your dependencies:
+So the main package name has changed from `admin-on-rest` to `react-admin`.
+You must update your dependencies:

 ```sh
 npm uninstall admin-on-rest